-Who will cry, when you die is one of the book I first read in starting my journey of self-help around 2009.
+Who will cry, when you die is one of the books I first read in starting my journey of self-help around 2009.

-Robin Sharma in this amazing book, shares 101 life lessons which helps readers to get better version of self.
+Robin Sharma in this amazing book, shares 101 life lessons that help readers to get a better version of themselves.
 As they say, “We don’t get what we want; we get who we are.”
 As we become better, everything we touch improves drastically.

 About The Author –

-Robin Sharma is a Canadian Author and speaker.
+Robin Sharma is a Canadian author and speaker.
 He shot to fame with “the monk who sold his Ferrari Series”.
-His more than 10 books including latest The 5 A. M Club have sold millions of copies and translated in many languages.
+His more than 10 books including the latest The 5 A. M Club have sold millions of copies and translated into many languages.

-He is one of the most respected leader in the personal development industry and has helped millions of people through his writing, coaching and training.
+He is one of the most respected leaders in the personal development industry and has helped millions of people through his writing, coaching and training.

 About The Book –

 It’s not how long we live but how we live that matters.
-With small 101 chapters Robin Sharma put across 101 thought-provoking life lessons to improve quality of our physical, emotional and spiritual life and make sure to be remembered the way we want.
+With small 101 chapters, Robin Sharma put across 101 thought-provoking life lessons to improve the quality of our physical, emotional and spiritual life and make sure to be remembered the way we want.

 1) Maintain Your Perspective –